kineticio/runnable/docs/guide/input-output.md

 The `io` object is passed to every runnable's `execute` function.
 It provides a set of methods for interacting with the user.

 When asking a user for input, you block the execution while waiting for a `Promise` to resolve.
-The promise is resolved once the user fills out the response in the client UI.
+The promise is resolved once the user fills out the response in the admin portal UI.

 This means that you can use `async/await` syntax to make your code more readable, use conditional logic, `try/catch`, handle validation, and use `while` or `for` loops.